spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

 You may find yourself here without an idea of what Launchpad and Spaceport are.
 Spaceport is a full-stack web application framework that uses Groovy in combination with other standard web technologies.
 Find more information in the Spaceport Manual [https://spaceport.com.co/docs/](https://spaceport.com.co/docs/)

-Ready to hop right in?
+Ready to hop right in to the Spaceport ecosystem?
 Check out [Port Mercury](https://github.com/spaceport-dev/port-mercury/), a starter kit for Spaceport that uses Launchpad, Transmissions, and other features that Spaceport offers, or check out [Guestbook.ing](https://github.com/aufdemrand/guestbook.ing/), a small real-world application built with Spaceport that contains plenty of comments, hints, and Spaceport features.

-This guide will serve as an onboarding for Launchpad Transmissions, but will also be useful as a handbook as reference for Launchpad syntax.
+This guide for Transmissions will serve as an onboarding for Launchpad Transmissions, but will also be useful as a handbook as reference for Launchpad Transmission syntax as you build your application.

 ## **Rationales and a Core Examples**